Ureteric stricture: Radiotherapy

 Radiotherapy had been identified as a modality of treatment of several cancers in the pelvis and the abdomen which may lead to ureteric stricture formation among other urological adverse effects too such as radiation induced cystitis.
-Among those cancers are; /colon and Anorectal cancer, cervical cancer, endometrial cancer and prostate cancer.
+Among those cancers are; colorectal cancer, anal cancer, cervical cancer, endometrial cancer and prostate cancer.

 Impacted ureteric stones

 Kidney stones are becoming more common with time, and their incidence is believed to increase recently due to unhealthy diet habits.
 The passage of kidney stones into ureters might lead to their impaction and the development of local inflammatory process around the stone in addition to the obstruction of the ipsilateral kidney and build up of pressure manifested as hydronephrosis.
 Several studies were conducted to find stricture rates which varies from one to another but it seems that modern technology and treatment approaches are minimising the chances for stricture development post impacted stone treatment.

 Symptoms

 The symptoms of ureteric stricture varies from one patient to another, onset; acute or chronic, mode of injury or concurrent complications play a significant role as most other conditions.
 It can be associated with ipsilateral (same side) kidney obstruction and hydronephrosis, hence loin pain resulting from hydronephrosis and building up of pressure in the renal pelvis from obstructed urine flow which leads to its statics and pain.

 Other symptoms related to ureteric strictures can be those related to complications such as recurrent UTI.